SabotagePerformanceAppraisals/fans-of-less/index.md

   dependencies that could be eliminated.

-We believe in the adaptability advantages of a simplified, disintermediated organisational structure such that teams co-ordinate directly other teams and learn directly from customer interaction rather than rebadging the specifiers and co-ordinators.
+We believe in the adaptability advantages of a simplified, disintermediated organizational structure such that teams coordinate directly other teams and learn directly from customer interaction rather than rebadging the specifiers and coordinators.

-We believe in a true co-operative game involving business stakeholders and development rather than fixed incremental development within "The Contract Game" based on a scope and date contract born out of opposing interests.
+We believe in a true cooperative game involving business stakeholders and development rather than fixed incremental development within "The Contract Game" based on a scope and date contract born out of opposing interests.